Top 23 Plants for Pollinators: Attract Bees, Butterflies, & Hummingbirds!

 You’ll have to decide which style or way of incorporating plants for pollinators works best for you.
 This will depend on your climate, space, and the types of plants you choose too.
 Even if you don’t have a true “garden” space but have access to an outdoor patio or balcony, you too can have a pollinator garden!
 Many of the plants included on this list do very well in containers.

 Read through the list of pollinator-friendly plants below.
 As you do so, consider your climate and growing space.
 As much as possible, choose varieties that are native to your area.
 They’re best suited for your growing conditions and for the local pollinators.
-I wasn’t able to outline where each plant is native to specifically, so you may need to do a little further digging, but know that nearly everything on the list is native to North America!
+I wasn’t able to outline where each plant is native to specifically, so you may need to do a little further digging, but the majority of the plants on the list are native to North America.
 I did not include invasive plants like butterfly bush.

 Choose a variety of plants for pollinators that bloom at different times throughout the year!
 This will help provide staggered and continuous food for our pollinator friends as the seasons change.
 Another way to accomplish this is by staggering the time you start various annuals over a few months, referred to as succession planting.

 Additionally, try to incorporate a mix of flower structure types – some short and stout blooms, some long and tubular.
 This will help attract different pollinators, as they’ll choose whatever kind of bloom best suits their tongues!
 In addition to flowers, include plants like milkweed, fennel and dill – the host plants that butterfly larvae feed on.

 Last but certainly not least, it is critical that we exercise organic gardening practices and avoid the use of pesticides.
 Especially in a space dedicated to pollinators!
 The pollinators will be most healthy and happy in an environment that is as natural as possible.
 As your little ecosystem gets established and blossoms, pests are often times kept in check naturally by wild birds and beneficial insects!